PostHog/posthog.com/contents/tutorials/track-high-volume-apis.md

 In our situation, capturing every single request to this route creates many requests.
 It hurts the performance of our API to make a capture request every time.
 Instead, we can use two different strategies for capturing them: sampling and batching.

-## 1. Sampling with feature flags and local evaluation
+## Option 1.
+Sampling with feature flags and local evaluation

 We can use feature flags to sample users.
 This way, we can easily control how many events we capture without needing to redeploy.
 For example, we can set up a flag to only capture specific or a percentage of: